Will A 4000 Watt Generator Run A Well Pump?

 As you can see, running a well pump on a 4000 watt generator is outstanding.

-In fact, most well pumps require around 4000 watts to start and then run on 2000 watts.
+Most well pumps require around 4000 watts to start and then run on 2000 watts.

 Of course, the size of the generator you need also depends on the size of the well pump.